Navigating Neurodivergence: Cultural Humility & Compassion

 As someone who self-identifies as ADHD (with Autistic traits) and as someone working in the mental health field, I have recently found myself reflecting on how neurodivergent people (particularly those who are Autistic, ADHD or AuADHD) are often required to navigate a world that is largely built on neurotypical rules and expectations.
 Many of us in our day-to-day lives may not stop to really consider that society has a set of default norms that we simply may not realise.
 But the truth is, these can sometimes create significant challenges for neurodivergent individuals.

-In particular, I’ve also been considering that these challenges are not only personal but are deeply embedded in systemic power dynamics.
+In particular, I have been considering how these challenges are not only personal but are also deeply embedded in our systemic power dynamics.
 This morning, I took part in a Professional Development session called Counselling Autistic Adults: Understanding the Complexity of the Autistic Experience (facilitated by Jacqueline Gibbs - NDATS).
-This session not only offered a deep dive into the nuances of the autistic experience but also led me to reflect more broadly on how neurodivergence intersects with mental health care.
-This has been an area of interest for me for a while, particularly as I have worked with some neurodivergent (ND) and AuADHD clients who have been negatively impacted by the current mental health care system.
-One client I work with is currently navigating trauma that they feel they have experienced at the hands of mental health professionals, largely due to their neurodivergence.
+This session not only offered a deep exploration into the nuances of the autistic experience but it also led me to reflect more broadly on how neurodivergence intersects with mental health care.
+This intersection has been an area of interest for me for a while, particularly as I have worked with some clients who are not only neurodivergent (ND) and AuADHD clients, but who have also been negatively impacted by the current mental health care system.
+One client I currently work with has been navigating trauma due to their experiences with mental and medical health professionals.
+They feel this is largely due to their neurodivergence and lack of training and understanding in the field.

 In this article, I will explore how power differentials in therapy, the need for cultural humility in practice, and the importance of challenging deficit-based narratives can collectively contribute to a more inclusive and neurodivergent-affirming approach in the mental health field.